alibaba/GraphScope/docs/graphscope_positioning.md

 ) and [Plato](https://github.com/Tencent/plato)(commit 21009d6), handles only the graph analytical processing workloads.
 Our [empirical studies](./performance_and_benchmark.md) via the LDBC [Graphalytics](http://graphalytics.org/) benchmark have demonstrated that GraphScope outperforms these systems in all algorithms.
-Furthermore, GraphScope has the added advantages of supporting not only analytical processing but also graph queries and graph learning.
+Furthermore, GraphScope has the added advantages of supporting a range of SDKs and programming interfaces for graph analytics:
+- It offers data scientists a [Python SDKs](./python_tutorials.md) to quickly integrate graph processing into their existing data analytics ecosystem.
+- It allows Java users of [Giraph](https://giraph.apache.org/) and [GraphX](https://spark.apache.org/graphx/) to seamlessly [migrate the existing code](./java_tutorials.md) (without changing a line) to GraphScope, enabling them to enjoy automatic performance improvements.

 ## Compare with Graph Databases
 Graph databases, such as [Neo4j](https://neo4j.com/), [JanusGraph](http://www.janusgraph.cn/) and [Nebula](https://www.nebula-graph.com.cn/),